amuweee/covid_ds/README.md

 # COVID-19 Data Project

-**Disclaimer: This project is for self-learning purpose, take the predictions with a grain of salt**

 This repository contains codes and scripts related to extracting daily infected and death data from gitrepo maintained by [JHUCSSE COVID-19 Data](https://github.com/CSSEGISandData/COVID-19).
 World population data scraped from [Worldometer](https://www.worldometers.info/world-population/population-by-country/).
 The timeseries data is transformed and stored into each data sources are stored in separate SQLite3 database for use with the datascience workflow.

+The data science workflow consists of data pre-processing and exploratory data analysis in a jupyter notebook, an interactive dashboard built using [streamlit](https://www.streamlit.io/)

 ### Installing